ehovers10/dci/_chapters/dispute-in-discourse.md

 [^roothgen]: Rooth actually prefers a generalized version of the pragmatic constraint.
 This allows us to excise any reference to focus semantic values from the semantic theory, isolating it entirely within the pragmatics.
 For our purposes, the conspicuity of the specific QA-congruence rule is preferable. {% include ref.html id="rooth1992" o="" %}

 [^stratq]: How, if at all, does Buring's proposal differ from Roberts' *strategy of inquiry*?

+[^facets]: utterances are multi-facted, and corrections tend to mar only a single face.

+[^entrench]: We needn't specify the nature of the entrenchment relation here, but we can assume that the introduction of layers gives us a means of further constraining appropriate retraction in the face of incoherence.
+Certain layers can be assumed to trump others, so that the information on one layer is always more entrenched than information on another.
+Compare footnote 17 in {% include ref.html id="spenader2009" o="n" %}

+[^madrigals]: The representation includes an existence presupposition associated with the existential quantifier.
+I set aside their representation of the non-universality implicature.